Become a Prisoner Advocate: Step-by-Step Career Guide

 Prisoner advocates listen to the needs of inmates and their families and work with officials and politicians to resolve practical and legislative problems in prison systems.
 Advocates may promote education and rehabilitation programs for inmates, lobby for prison reform and provide inmates with information and resources.
-This position can also include studying past and current issues to develop strategies to defend prisoner rights.
-Jobs may be stressful, especially since there might be more work than those currently employed can realistically handle.
+This position can also include studying past and current issues to develop prisoner rights defense strategies.
+Jobs may be stressful, especially since there might be more work than an advocate can realistically handle.

 Prisoner advocates typically have a bachelor's degree and experience with a nonprofit organization.
 Licensing might be required for select positions in certain states.
 Some aspiring advocates may attend law school and become attorneys to fight for prisoner rights within the judicial system.
 The following table outlines the core requirements for prisoner advocates according to the U.S. Bureau of Labor Statistics:

 |Degree Fields||Criminal justice, sociology, human services or a related field|